andyt530/az2tf/README.md

 ### OMS

-Not all solution can be imported (naming issues with Azure)
+Not all OMS solutions can be imported (naming issues with Azure)

 ### ExpressRoute

 No support for MS peering (don't have one to test!)

+### Key Vault

+terraform doesn't support Backup and Restore as certificate permissions